Ala Moana Center: Ewa Wing expansion

 On May 17, 2013, the owner of Ala Moana Center announced that Bloomingdale's would anchor and occupy 167000 sqft of a new and expanded 650000 sqft Ewa wing.
 The expanded wing opened on November 12, 2015, replacing the existing wing on the western end of the mall, including the space previously occupied by Sears.
-The new wing included Bloomingdale's and Nordstrom, which relocated from the north end of the mall, as anchors.
-On October 22, 2017, Target held its grand opening for its first store at a mall in Hawaii in the space formerly occupied by Nordstrom.
+The new wing was anchored by Bloomingdale's and Nordstrom, which relocated from the Mauka wing.
+On October 22, 2017, Target held its grand opening for its first store at a mall in Hawaii in the former Nordstrom location.

+On March 6, 2026, Saks Global announced the closure of 12 Saks Fifth Avenue and 3 Neiman Marcus locations nationwide in an effort to further cut costs and focus on more profitable locations, including the Neiman Marcus store at Ala Moana Center.